San Miguel de Allende with Kids: Art, Color and Colonial Charm

 Altitude

-San Miguel sits at about 6,200 feet above sea level.
-If you are coming from sea level, you may notice mild altitude effects -- headaches, fatigue, or shortness of breath -- especially in kids.
-Take it easy on your first day, drink plenty of water, and avoid too much physical exertion until everyone acclimatizes.
+San Miguel sits at about 6,200 feet.
+If you are coming from sea level, you may notice mild altitude effects.
+Headaches, fatigue, shortness of breath, especially in kids.
+Take it easy your first day, drink plenty of water, skip the alcohol the first night.
+As a gringa who got hammered by altitude my first week in CDMX before we even got to San Miguel, I can tell you it is real and it passes.
 Most families adjust within 24 to 48 hours.

 Strollers vs. Carriers

 I am going to be direct: leave the stroller at home.
-The cobblestone streets of San Miguel are beautiful to look at but brutal to roll over.
-Narrow sidewalks, steep curbs, and uneven surfaces make stroller use a frustrating exercise.
-If you have a baby or toddler, bring a good structured carrier -- ideally one that faces outward so your little one can take in the scenery.
+The cobblestones of San Miguel are beautiful to look at and brutal to roll over.
+Narrow sidewalks, steep curbs, uneven surfaces.
+If you have a baby or toddler, bring a good structured carrier, ideally one that faces outward so your little one can take in the scenery.
 Your back and your sanity will thank you.

 Weather and What to Expect

-The best time to visit with kids is November through April, when days are dry and sunny with temperatures between 65 and 80 degrees Fahrenheit.
-Mornings and evenings can be surprisingly cool at altitude, so pack layers.
-The rainy season runs from June through September -- afternoon storms are common but usually brief.
-May and early June offer a nice sweet spot with fewer crowds and lower prices before the rains begin.
+Best time to visit with kids is November through April.
+Days are dry and sunny, 65-80°F, mornings and evenings cool.
+Pack layers.
+The rainy season runs June through September, with brief afternoon storms.
+May and early June are a sweet spot with fewer crowds and lower prices before the rains.

 Getting There

 The closest major airport is Del Bajio International Airport (BJX) in Leon, about 90 minutes from San Miguel.
-You can also fly into Queretaro (QRO), which is about 75 minutes away, or Mexico City (MEX), which is roughly a 3.5-hour drive.
-Private transfers and shared shuttles are easy to arrange from any of these airports.
+You can also fly into Queretaro (QRO), about 75 minutes away, or Mexico City (MEX), roughly a 3.5-hour drive.
+Private transfers and shared shuttles are easy to arrange from any of them.

 Safety

 San Miguel de Allende is widely regarded as one of the safest cities in Mexico for tourists.
-The historic center is well-patrolled and well-lit, and we felt completely comfortable walking around with our kids at all hours.
-Use the same common-sense precautions you would anywhere -- keep valuables out of sight, be aware of your surroundings -- and you will be fine.
+The historic center is well-patrolled and well-lit.
+We walked it with Bella in a carrier at all hours for four years and never once felt uneasy.
+Standard common-sense precautions apply.

 Language

 San Miguel has a large English-speaking expat community, and many restaurants and shops have English-speaking staff.
-That said, making an effort with Spanish goes a long way, and it is a wonderful opportunity for your kids to practice or learn a few phrases.
-Buenos dias, por favor, and gracias will open doors everywhere.
+That said, making an effort with Spanish goes a long way and is a wonderful opportunity for your kids.
+Don Luis used to say ten seconds of effort in Spanish opens doors no amount of English ever will.
+He was right.

 The Bottom Line